Poirazi-Lab/DendroTweaks/docs/source/tutorials/tutorial_io.rst

         }
     }

-The following distribution functions are available, along with their expected parameters:
+The following distribution functions (along with their expected parameters) are available:

 - :code:`constant`: Requires a :code:`value` parameter.
 - :code:`linear`: Requires :code:`slope` and :code:`intercept` parameters.